 Use quality graphics

-Every graphic that you find in Canva will be high quality and should work well for almost any print 11×17 and under.
+Every graphic that you find in Canva will be high quality and should work well for almost any print 11×17 and smaller.
 However, many of us (myself included) usually need to upload custom elements (like a company logo).
 Make sure those graphics are high quality and large-scale, or you will risk that part of your file appearing blurry once printed.

 Download your art as PDF- Print